umbraco/UmbracoDocs/14/umbraco-cms/reference/notifications/notification-handler.md

 2. In a **composer**, if you're a package developer subscribing to notifications

 {% hint style="info" %}
-Learn more about the different ways of registering your handlers and other extensions in the [Depdency Injection](../using-ioc.md) article.
+Learn more about the different ways of registering your handlers and other extensions in the [Dependency Injection](../using-ioc.md) article.
 {% endhint %}

 ### Registering notification handlers in the program class